Classes Began This Week! Fall Registration Ends August 30th.

-Summer course.
+Single-semester course.
 The WTMA Summer Reading Club is designed to keep logic-stage students engaged in reading and discussion over the summer break.
 Students will come together with their instructor once a week to talk about that week’s reading.
 Course Theme: “Unlikely Heroes and Epic Adventures”

 Summer Reading Club 2

-Summer course.
+Single-semester course.
 The WTMA Summer Reading Club is designed to keep logic-stage students engaged in reading and discussion over the summer break.
 Students will come together with their instructor once a week to talk about that week’s reading.
 Course Theme: “Magical Worlds and Talking Beasts”

-One-semester course (Fall).
+Single-semester course.
 In this course, students will go through a representative collection of some of Shakespeare’s most enduring plays, with a focus on enjoyment and appreciation of the Bard’s work.
 They will examine Shakespeare within his own context, how his works derive and relate to earlier literature and history, and Shakespeare’s prolific legacy in our world today.

 The Graphic Novel: Between the Panels

-One-semester course (Fall).
+Single-semester course.
 This class aims to instill an understanding of graphic literature and how to read it.
 From the most basic elements of page and panel construction, to the psychological foundations of pictorial representation and image architecture, the student will emerge from the course equipped to analyze and assess all manner of graphic literature.
 Given its inherent ability to blur the boundaries separating text from image, silence from speech, sequential art—comics and graphic novels—is uniquely poised to pursue subjects that are equally resistant to categorization.
 In fact, it is this ability to distort and reconfigure expectations that makes thinking of the comic as simply a hybrid work of prose and graphics a wild underestimation.
 Because, when all is said and done, what happens between the panels, in the formal emptiness where both image and text end, is what allows the graphic novel to reveal so much about how and why we do what we do.